rpi-textbooks/library/README.md

 ## Architecture (SOA)
 ### ARCH Architecture
-No books posted yet!
+No books have been posted yet!
+Make a pull request or send a book to rpitextbooks@gmail.com
 ### LGHT Lighting
-No books posted yet!
+No books have been posted yet!
+Make a pull request or send a book to rpitextbooks@gmail.com

 ## Engineering (SOE)